Tori Carlson: President

 Jennifer Lohse: Secretary

-Jennifer has served in the nonprofit sector for more than 25 years in a variety of leadership positions.
-She holds a Certified Nonprofit Professional credential from the Nonprofit Leadership Alliance..
-As the Program Director of the “Tucson Foundations,” she works with more than 50 grantees annually administering $2.7 million to the local community.
+Jennifer has served in the nonprofit sector for more than 20 years in a variety of leadership positions.
+She holds a Certified Nonprofit Professional credential from the Nonprofit Leadership Alliance (formerly American Humanics).
+As the Vice President and Programs Director of the “Tucson Foundations,” she works with more than 50 grantees annually administering $3 million to the local community.

 Carlos Chavez: Treasurer

 Enthusiastic marketing and social services professional with a strong desire to support youth in gaining positive adult role models.

 Tucson based premium headshot and portrait photographer.
 Contact [email protected] for information.
 Bachelor of Science Degree in Family Studies and Human Development from the University of Arizona.
 2017 Southern Arizona 40 under 40 Honoree